minhduc-phung/4IF-PR/README.md

 - `lsgr`: List all the existing groups.
 - `rmgr [groupname]`: Remove a group.
 Only the creator of the group can remove it.
 - `lsmem [groupname]`: List all the members of a group.

+## 4. Known errors and unwanted behaviors
+- Removing a group causes any clients messaging in that group by default (without the command) to do nothing.